 Radioactive Chemical Found in Fertilizers Leads to Lung Cancer

-Research suggests that main lung damage comes from the radiation emitted by these fertilizers.16,17,18 It also showed that polonium, specifically, causes cancer in laboratory animals.19 Moreover, according to a study in 200920 the radiation that you get from smoking 1 ½ cigarette packs is tantamount to 300 chest x-ray films per year.
+Research suggests that main lung damage comes from the radiation emitted by these fertilizers.
+The radiation that you get from smoking one and a half cigarette packs is tantamount to 300 chest X-ray films per year.
+Polonium has also been found to cause cancer in laboratory animals.18

-A 2011 report from Nicotine and Tobacco Research21 also revealed there are internal documents stating that the tobacco industry have recognized the danger brought by these radioactive chemicals.
-According to these papers, acid wash was found to be an effective solution in removing polonium-210 from the tobacco leaves, but the industry avoided using it as it would lessen the pleasurable effect of nicotine to smokers.
+A 2011 report from Nicotine and Tobacco Research19 also revealed there are internal documents stating that the tobacco industry has recognized the danger brought by these radioactive chemicals.
+According to these papers, acid wash was found to be an effective solution in removing polonium-210 from the tobacco leaves, but the industry avoided using it, as it would lessen the pleasurable effect of nicotine to smokers.

-The tobacco industry will certainly not be your number one motivator in stopping you from smoking, even if they know that this may lead to your death.
+The tobacco industry will certainly not motivate you to stop smoking, even if they know that this may lead to your death.
 It is now your decision to throw away your smoking habit for good and choose a healthier lifestyle, which can add more years to your life.

 What Happens When a Smoker Quits